 This is helpful although there are other good plugins to handle this as well.
-With inbound marketing you want to be able to customize your sidebar content per page and post to make them contextually relevant for higher conversions.
-Some of the best themes have this feature built in.
+With inbound marketing, you want to be able to customize your sidebar content per page and post to make them contextually relevant for higher conversions.
+Some of the best themes have this feature built-in.

 How to Avoid Choosing the Wrong WordPress Theme

-Now that you know how to choose the right theme for inbound marketing with WordPress let’s talk about some common thing to avoid.
+Now that you know how to choose the right theme for inbound marketing with WordPress let’s talk about some common things to avoid.
 You’ll see this is the case with many of the free WordPress themes that are available so you are better off giving yourself a budget for a premium theme of about $50 which will get rid of a lot of the junk.